 The multicoloured environment makes it look out of its time, though only because it’s a static, printed image onto which the monochromatic sprites are projected.

-If your deja vu antennae is twitching, it may be because you’ve seen the cabinet at the arcade in the mall featured in George Romero’s 1977 horror movie classic, ‘Dawn of the Dead’.
+If your deja vu antennae are twitching, it may be because you’ve seen the cabinet at the arcade in the mall featured in George Romero’s 1977 horror movie classic, ‘Dawn of the Dead’.

 So now you know… or already did, in which case I’ve wasted my time.
 I’ll get my coat.